In recent years there has been a growing interest in reviving the art of natural dyeing from plants.

 The raw materials are renewable and their waste products are biodegradable.
 It is exciting to learn how to produce a wide range of beautiful colours from tiny seeds and to share the joy that can be found in the natural world with others.

-So this year the Friends of Waterloo Park decided to grow dye plants in the last two beds of the southern border.
-It is a sunny site, protected by yew hedges and the chalky soil is perfect for growing the historical dye plants madder, weld and chamomile.
+So in 2020 the Friends of Waterloo Park decided to grow dye plants in the last two beds of the southern border.
+It is a sunny site, protected by yew hedges and the chalky soil is perfect for growing the historical dye plants madder and weld.
 In the past, many people living in Norwich worked as dyers and weavers for textile manufacturing businesses bringing wealth and prosperity to the city.
 The dyer’s beds are a connection to our local history.

 We called the beds ‘Nature’s Rainbow’ because it is our intention to make the following colours of the rainbow from the plants listed below: